rapid-git/rapid-git/README.md

 changes are colored
 [like `git status` would - search for `color.status.<slot>`](https://git-scm.com/docs/git-config)).
 You may override some or all of the color values by defining `RAPID_GIT_COLORS` as an associative array.
-The follwing array subscripts are evaluated by
+The following array subscripts are evaluated by
 rapid-git:

 | subscript              | description                                                    | default color     |